 - ALWAYS document the incident.

-For the treatment of minor injuries not requiring the services of a physician or registered professional personnel under the standing orders of a physician, a Red Cross First Aid Kit is maintained in the Ladies Restroom with band aids and supplies for minor injuries.
+For the treatment of minor injuries not requiring the services of a physician or registered professional personnel under the standing orders of a physician, a Red Cross First Aid Kit is maintained in the ladies restroom with band aids and supplies for minor injuries.

 In the situation where a building must be evacuated, evacuation routes are posted in the hallways of the buildings.
 For instructors, follow the path indicated unless it endangers you or your students.
 Be aware of alternate routes to leave your building.
-Once outside assemble the group to account for your students.
+Once outside, assemble the group to account for your students.
 Shut doors behind you as you leave, ensuring all students are out of the room/building.

-In the event staff should have to evacuate a facility, they are to close their office doors behind them and exit according to the posted evacuation routes, unless they are blocked or unsafe.
+n the event staff should have to evacuate a facility, they are to close their office doors behind them and exit according to the posted evacuation routes, unless they are blocked or unsafe.

 Evacuation routes are posted in the halls of the buildings.
 All staff should familiarize themselves with alternate routes from their office to the outside.
 In the event of a tornado, staff should move to the interior offices and protect themselves, if possible.